saschaludwig/django-fontawesome-5/README.md

 ## Credit

-Credit to https://github.com/redouane for the original ~
+Credit to https://github.com/redouane for the original \
+Also credit to https://github.com/BenjjinF for the django-fontawesome-5 version

 ## Changes
-  - tested CI
+  - refactored functions and classes
   - Updated for use with Font Awesome 6
   - Made compatible with Django 4
   - forked from https://github.com/BenjjinF/django-fontawesome-5